VitalPBX/VPS/README.md

-# VitalPBX VPS
+# VitalPBX VPS (RC or Beta)
-Script and resources to install VitalPBX on VPS Machines
+Script and resources to install VitalPBX (RC or Beta Releases) on VPS Machines

 - **[How to Used](#how-to-used)**
 - **[Troubleshooting](#troubleshooting)**